 Criminal threats occur when an offender knowingly communicates, including electronically, a threat to kill or injure a person or their family, and the threat places the victim in reasonable apprehension of death or bodily injury to themselves or their family member.
 Such an offense is a Class 6 felony.
 Class 6 felonies are wobblers, which means they can be punished as a felony (one to five years of incarceration) or as a misdemeanor (up to 12 months in jail and a $2,500 fine), depending on the severity of the crime.

 A person commits criminal stalking when, on more than one occasion, they engage in conduct directed at another person with the intent to place that person in reasonable fear of death, criminal sexual assault, or bodily injury to that person or their family or household member.
+This conduct can occur in person, by mail or phone, or electronically.

 Stalking constitutes a Class 1 misdemeanor and carries penalties of up to 12 months in jail and a $2,500 fine.
 The penalties for criminal stalking increase to a Class 6 felony for second and subsequent offenses occurring within five years of the original conviction.
 Class 6 felonies subject a guilty party to one to five years of incarceration.